Why consider OPI, and why do people dig working here?

 Service discovery tools such as Consul, etcd and ZooKeeper.

-Log aggregation tools such as Splunk and ELK stack.
+Log aggregation tools such as Splunk, ELK stack, SumoLogic, and DataDog.

 Site Reliability Engineering (SRE) principles and monitoring tools such as Grafana, Prometheus, InfluxDB, and Nagios.